Multiplexed SiPM Readout of Plastic Scintillating Fiber Detector for Muon Tomography

 A major challenge in muon tomography is the relatively low cosmic-ray flux, which makes data acquisition time-consuming and limits the achievable imaging resolution.
 To maximize muon statistics and improve reconstruction quality, detector systems typically require large active areas and high spatial granularity.
 Plastic scintillator detectors are widely used for this purpose because they can be produced cost-effectively over large areas, offer high detection efficiency, and maintain stable performance under varying environmental conditions, making them well suited for large-scale muography applications.

-Millimeter-level spatial resolution is commonly achieved by segmenting bulk scintillators into long bars with rectangular~\cite{Lesparre:2012} or triangular~\cite{Anstasio:2013,Wang:2024} cross sections coupled to SiPMs.
-For submillimeter precision, plastic scintillating fiber (SciFi) detectors~\cite{Clarkson:2014,Anbarjafari:2021,Zhai:2024,Li:2025} are preferred due to their fine granularity and long attenuation length.
+Millimeter-level spatial resolution is commonly achieved by segmenting bulk scintillators into long bars with rectangular~\cite{Lesparre:2012,Dong:2018,MuGrid:2022} or triangular~\cite{Anstasio:2013, Hu:2020PlasticMuonDetector, Luo:2022CompactMuonImaging,Wang:2024} cross sections coupled to SiPMs.
+For submillimeter precision, plastic scintillating fiber (SciFi) detectors~\cite{Clarkson:2014,Anbarjafari:2021,Zhai:2022,Zhai:2024,Li:2025} are preferred due to their fine granularity and long attenuation length.
+These detectors are commonly read out using silicon photomultiplier (SiPM) arrays rather than PMTs to achieve compact module designs.
 However, increasing spatial resolution and detector area inevitably requires a large number of readout channels, leading to higher power consumption, system cost, and integration complexity.
-Since only a small portion of the detector is typically traversed by muons at any instant, this motivates the development of efficient channel-reduction (multiplexing) techniques to balance performance and system scalability.
+Due to the low flux of muon at the sea level, only a small portion of the detector channels is typically traversed by muons at any instant, this motivates the development of efficient channel-reduction (multiplexing) techniques to balance performance and system scalability.

-Previous approaches include physically grouping fibers before coupling them to MAPMT or SiPM channels~\cite{Clarkson:2014,Anbarjafari:2021}.
-This method reduces the number of readout channels but requires labor-intensive assembly and is difficult to scale to large detector systems.
-Optical multiplexing using additional masking layers has also been explored and can further reduce the number of required channels~\cite{Sehgal2025OpticalMultiplexing}.
-Moreover, several electronic multiplexing circuits have been developed for TOF-PET systems~\cite{Park:2022}.
-However, these designs target two-dimensional SiPM arrays and the high light yield of crystal scintillators.
-Therefore, they are unsuitable for SciFi or bar detectors with one-dimensional readout, where the light output is typically only a few to several hundred photoelectrons (p.e.) per event, necessitating a multiplexing solution optimized for low-light, one-dimensional configurations.
+Existing multiplexing strategies can be categorized into two types: (i) optical multiplexing, in which multiple scintillating fibers are grouped before coupling to photodetectors, and (ii) electronic multiplexing, in which signals from photodetectors are combined before the front-end electronics.

+In the optical multiplexing strategy, multiple scintillating fibers are physically grouped before coupling them to MAPMT or SiPM channels~\cite{Clarkson:2014,Anbarjafari:2021} to reduce the number of electronic readout channels.
+Another optical multiplexing method that also relies on grouping fibers has been investigated, in which the grouping is implemented optically using additional masking layers~\cite{Sehgal2025OpticalMultiplexing}.
+However, both methods fundamentally depend on modifying the detector geometry to realize a specific multiplexing pattern.
+Consequently, any change in the multiplexing scheme necessitates physical reconfiguration of the detector, making these methods inherently inflexible for large-scale or frequently adjusted system designs.